Here's a software QA riddle: What kind of test sometimes fails and sometimes passes? A bad one.

 Once you identify flaky tests, isolate them from your reliable ones, and quarantine them in a separate test suite.
 Just one flaky test can potentially contaminate the entire suite, especially if tests are not autonomous.
 Flaky tests also cause bottlenecks in the CI pipeline if they're not removed.

 This separation -- without eliminating the flaky test entirely -- helps ensure that, when a test fails, the team will investigate the result as a potential defect.
-You simply can't ignore the results of flaky tests, as quarantined but unfixed tests cause gaps in regression coverage.
-As it is time-consuming to investigate and fix flaky tests, prioritize analysis and remediation efforts.
-Consider the business value of the test.
-For example, does this test validate critical business workflows?
-And how does it impact the customer experience when you miss a bug in these workflows?
+Don't just ignore the results of flaky tests.
+If you fail to fix or replace quarantined tests, you will open gaps in regression coverage.

-Once you understand the business value of each nondeterministic test, you can focus efforts on making the most important tests work first.
-Eliminate the most obvious external causes of nondeterministic results, and rerun the test with a clean environment and system state.
+Eliminate the most obvious external causes of nondeterministic results and rerun the test with a clean environment and system state.
 Then, stub third-party applications.
 Once you eliminate external issues, examine the automation script for issues with concurrency, time and asynchrony; update as needed.
 A tool like DeFlaker or pytest can accelerate the analysis process.